 If your concern is filing a personal injury lawsuit after your asbestos exposure, you should know that New Jersey’s statute of limitations on such claims is two years from the date of your first diagnosis.
 If you’re suing for a loved one’s wrongful death, the statute of limitations expires two years from the date of their death.

 Legal Assistance for Asbestos Exposure in New Jersey

 There is a long history of asbestos litigation in New Jersey.
 In fact, Johns Manville filed the country’s first asbestos-related bankruptcy in New Jersey in 1982.
 More recently, New Jersey residents have filed lawsuits against companies such as Union Carbide, National Gypsum, and Johnson & Johnson.

 Because mesothelioma and other asbestos diseases usually take decades to develop, many New Jersey residents are only now discovering the life-changing consequences of their exposure.
-To navigate the legal system after your exposure to an asbestos product, you need an experienced New Jersey mesothelioma attorney by your side.
+To navigate the legal system after your exposure to an asbestos product, you need an experienced New Jersey asbestos attorney by your side.
 Whether you pursue your case in appellate court or seek an out-of-court settlement, you should have a legal team who understands the complex medical and legal issues involved with your case.

 Asbestos Lawsuits in New Jersey

 Unfortunately, New Jersey is one of the top states when it comes to asbestos related deaths, and it has been for many years.
 As a consequence, each year a number of new asbestos lawsuits are filed.
 Like many states, New Jersey follows the “discovery rule,” where the two-year statute of limitations begins as soon as you discover your lung cancer or other asbestos disease.
 Contracting with an experienced law firm right away can make a world of difference in your asbestos lawsuit.